at-ec-projects/appwebsoldeployments/README.md

 Step-1

-Created an EC2 instance on AWS
+Created an EC2 instance on AWS and the same has been attached to an elastic IP

 Step-2